In this article we recommend and review some of the most popular and best instant-read thermometers on the market today.

-With so many different models in the market, it can be a challenge to know what exactly to look for when you go shopping for a digital thermometer.
+With so many models on the market, it can be a challenge to know what exactly to look for when you go shopping for a digital thermometer.

 Before you go out and purchase the first unit you come across, here’s a quick rundown of the types of considerations you should keep in mind when shopping.

 Before all else, you want a thermometer that’s accurate, and can either be calibrated by yourself, or comes with a guarantee of accuracy and can be calibrated by the manufacturer in the rare event it needs performing.

 Accuracy is the single most important thing!
 It’s no good to you if it fools you into thinking your steak is medium rare when it’s the wrong side of rare or well done.

 While not as important as accuracy, you want to be able to read your temperature and move on quickly.

 The longer you’re standing with the lid to your grill open, the more heat is escaping, the more any charcoal or wood fire then fluctuate once the lid is closed again, and the less consistent your cook.
 Not to mention slower.

 How high and low do you want to be able to read with your thermometer?

 Obviously, if you’re going to be cooking steaks, you need to be able to read at least 145 °F, but if you’re cooking brisket or pork shoulder, you’ll want to be able to read to 205 °F.

 If you want to use your thermometer to help you make candy, you’re going to want to be able to read even higher temps.